CaboneMailServer/WebFail2Ban/README.md

-# Fail2Ban Multi-Proxy
+# Reverse Proxy Fail2Ban dynamic filtering

 Real-time IP banning system for HAProxy, Envoy, and Nginx with **🔥 hot configuration reloading**.

 Originally designed to protect Dovecot, Postfix, and SOGo by analyzing syslog logs, but can protect any service behind supported reverse proxies.

 ## 🔥 **Hot Configuration Reloading**